 Small battery-powered vehicles, including hoverboards, skateboards, segways and mini-segways are not permitted

 The quantity of liquids, aerosols and gels that you can carry in your cabin baggage is restricted depending on the airport that you are departing from.
 Always check in advance.

 Restrictions only apply to your cabin baggage so you can still pack liquids, aerosols and gels in your checked baggage.

-From other destinations, you can carry up to five litres of Zamzam water for free in addition to your checked baggage allowance.
+You can carry one package of up to five litres of Zamzam water for free in addition to your checked baggage allowance.
 It must be safely packed and labelled in a sealed plastic container, covered by a protective cardboard box.
-These are widely available at pilgrimage sites.
+These are available to purchase at the airport.